qupath/qupath-extension-template/README.md

 This repo contains a template and instructions to help create a new extension for [QuPath](https://qupath.github.io).

-It already contains a minimal extension, so the first task is to make sure that works.
+It already contains two minimal extensions, so the first task is to make sure that they work.
-Then, it's a matter of customizing it to make it more useful.
+Then, it's a matter of customizing the code to make it more useful.

+> There are two extensions to show that you can use either Java or Groovy.

 ## Build the extension